Ministry of Education (Russia): 2010s

 Following lengthy discussions, on May 15, 2018, the Russian Ministry of Education and Science was disbanded, resulting in the creation of two separate ministries: the Ministry of Education of the Russian Federation and the Ministry of Science and Higher Education of the Russian Federation.
 Rosobrnadzor and Rosmolodyozh were directly subordinated to the Government of the Russian Federation.
 However, the abbreviated name "Ministry of Education of Russia" remained in use, but was transferred to the Ministry of Science and Higher Education.

 Thus, for the first time in post-Soviet history, a ministry was established specifically under the name Ministry of Education of the Russian Federation.
 Olga Vasilieva, previously head of the Russian Ministry of Education and Science, was appointed minister.
 According to Russian Prime Minister Dmitry Medvedev, his proposal to split the ministry into two is intended to "optimize the current system of government bodies" and "better concentrate our capabilities in developing both the one and the other education system."
-Vladimir Filippov, chairman of the Higher Attestation Commission and former Minister of Education of Russia, supported the separation of the "school" ministry from the "university" and "scientific" ministries, as "in the large ministry, schools felt like they were in a secondary role.
+Vladimir Filippov, chair of the Higher Attestation Commission and former Minister of Education of Russia, supported the separation of the "school" ministry from the "university" and "scientific" ministries, as "in the large ministry, schools felt like they were in a secondary role.
 The greatest attention was given to academics, respected figures, then to rectors, and only then were the problems of school principals dealt with.
 And that's wrong".

 The Ministry of Education was established on 17 May 2018 after the Ministry of Education and Science was split into two parts, with the departments for universities and scientific institutions forming the Ministry of Science and Higher Education.
 Its first minister was Olga Vasilieva, the minister of the previous ministry.
 The name of the Ministry of Education is sometimes translated into English as the "Ministry of Enlightenment" or "Ministry of General Education."